AnonMoon64/SPECTRE_RAT/README.md

 #### License
 This project is licensed under the MIT License.

+#### Safety:
+This tool is for educational purposes only.
+Do not use it for malicious activities.

 #### Acknowledgments
 - Built with **PyQt6** for the GUI.
 - Uses **paho-mqtt** for MQTT communication.